gtsystem/lightkube/docs/configuration.md

 lightkube utilizes the kubeconfig file to configure the connection with Kubernetes.

-The kubernetes configuration is represented by the class [lightkube.KubeConfig](client.md#kubeconfig).
+The kubernetes configuration is represented by the class [lightkube.KubeConfig][].

 ## Load the configuration from a file